Seeking Quiet or Alone Time as a Highly Sensitive Person

 As I have aged, I have come to realize that we can-- ultimately-- only process the experience of others through their lenses of perception.
 Sure, we can empathize, but it's still not the same as actually having the experience.

 Someone might insist that I suffer from Social Anxiety, because in their experience that's the only frame of reference that makes sense, in terms of describing what they observe when I state my preference for not attending parties, crowded events, going to malls and whatever.

-On the surface, I may have slightly hurt feelings because it seems they are not validating what I am experiencing... but the fact is that they have no experience of what it feels like to be an HSP; you might say that my experience is "purely anecdotal" to them, not "real."
+On the surface, I may have slightly hurt feelings because it seems they are not validating what I am experiencing... but the fact is that they have no frame of reference for what it feels like to actually be an HSP; you might say that my experience is "purely anecdotal" to them, not "real."

 Think of it with this analogy: If I love fresh strawberries and always have, I have no frame of reference for Susan's (100% authentic) experience that they are the most disgusting things on the planet.
 It takes both self-awareness and a good sense of self to simply say "Oh, that's surprising," rather than "Susan must be nuts."